ADVRHumanoids/xbot2_examples/README.md

    ```
    export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:<path-to-repo>/models/database
    ```
-- set the XBot2 configuration file to the provided example with `set_xbot2_config <path-to-repo>/config/teleop_complete_example.yaml` *(note: this is optional as this information can be provided later as a command line argument)*
+- set the XBot2 configuration file to the provided example with `set_xbot2_config <path-to-repo>/config/teleop_simple_example.yaml` *(note: this is optional as this information can be provided later as a command line argument)*

+Note: a more complete `teleop_complete_example.yaml` is available, too; it requires to enable the `XBOT2_EXAMPLES_WITH_GZ` flag during compilation.

  ## How to run